-The Colorado River runs right through the middle of Moab, and you can’t leave without feeling her power.
-The best way to do this?
-White water rafting!
+The Colorado River runs right through the middle of Moab, and the best way to experience it is by whitewater rafting.

 Traveling along the river, several splashy rapids provide a little rock and roll to the classic western vistas.
-Between rapids there is time for picture taking and swim breaks.
+Between rapids, there is time for picture taking and swim breaks.
 Their skilled and professional guides are well versed in the human and natural history of the Colorado River.
-You’ll depart with a renewed understanding of the river and canyon.
-It’s the perfect way to end your Moab adventure.

 MELLOW OPTION: MORE ARCHES!